Strawberry Shortcake: 2021 relaunch

-Another relaunch of the franchise began with 2D-animated web series from WildBrain Studios, titled Strawberry Shortcake: Berry in the Big City, which aired on YouTube in September, and later on Family Jr. in October 2021.
+A new relaunch of the franchise began in 2021 with 2D-animated web series from WildBrain Studios, titled Strawberry Shortcake: Berry in the Big City, which aired on YouTube and later on Family Jr..

 The central cast of this adaptation features Strawberry Shortcake, Custard, Orange Blossom, Lemon Meringue, Blueberry Muffin, and returning character Lime Chiffon.
 Raspberry Torte, who is renamed back to Raspberry Tart, is featured as Strawberry's arch-rival and is accompanied by Sour Grapes and new character Bread Pudding as the three antagonists of Season 1, with the Purple Pieman as the antagonist of Season 2.

 A series of four holiday-themed CGI specials were also produced and premiered in Canada on Family Jr. in 2023 and 2024, and premiered globally on Netflix since October 2023.
 WildBrain pre-sold the four specials internationally to a selection of broadcasters, while NCircle Entertainment handles home media distribution of the series and the specials in the United States.

-In October 2024, WildBrain announced the production of The Care Berry Switch, a forty-four minute special that crosses over with Cloudco Entertainment's Care Bears franchise.
+In 2024, WildBrain announced the production of The Care Berry Switch, a forty-four minute special that crosses over with Cloudco Entertainment's Care Bears franchise.

+2026 relaunch

+Another relaunch of the property, this time utilizing the original 1980s appearance of the character, is in development since early 2026.
+This relaunch will heavily focus on material produced for digital media platforms like YouTube, TikTok and Instagram.